FE-N-X/Makima/README.md

 A modular Telegram Group Management bot, can be found on telegram as [Makima](https://t.me/).

-The Support group can be reached out to at [Hunters Associations](https://t.me/HuntersAssociations), where you can ask for help about [Makima](https://t.me/), discover/request new features, report bugs, and stay in the loop whenever a new update is available.
+The Support group can be reached out to at [FENX CHAT](https://t.me/FENX_CHAT), where you can ask for help about [Makima](https://t.me/), discover/request new features, report bugs, and stay in the loop whenever a new update is available.

 ## How to setup/deploy.